tbenade/wercker-devcenter/source/articles/languages/php/gettingstarted-php.md

 ## Adding an integration test

-Create a new directory with the name `tests` that will hold the tests of this application.
-Create a new file with the name `ResponseTest.php` with the following content.
+Create a new directory with the name `tests` that will hold the tests for this application.
+Create a new file with the name `ResponseTest.php` with the following contents:

     <?php
     class CitiesResponseTest extends PHPUnit_Framework_TestCase